 Add By clicking on this button, you will be able to add a Phase 1 profile (IKE) or Phase 2 profile (IPSec) , which will be displayed in the "Type" column.
 You can give it any "Name" you wish.
-It is also possible to copy a profile and its characteristics: to do so, select the desired profile and click on the option Copy selection , and give it a name.
-Delete Select the encryption profile to be deleted from the list and click on Delete .
-General Comments Description given to your encryption profile.
+Delete It is also possible to copy a profile and its characteristics: to do so, select the desired profile and click on the option Copy selection , and give it a name.
+Select the encryption profile to be deleted from the list and click on Delete .